openreview/openreview-expertise/README.md

 pip install -e <location of this repository>
 ```

-The framework requires a valid OpenReview Dataset (see Dataset section below).
-Contact Michael for access to datasets.

 ## Quick Start

 Start by creating an "experiment directory" (`experiment_dir`), and a JSON config file (e.g. `config.json`) in it.